bet4a/d3wiki/Math.md

 <a name="transform_skew" href="#wiki-transform_skew">#</a> transform.<b>skew</b>

-Returns the *x*-skew φ of this transform.
+Returns the *x*-skew φ of this transform, in degrees.

 <a name="transform_scale" href="#wiki-transform_scale">#</a> transform.<b>scale</b>